Ana Pozzi Harris

 Proposal Reviewer.
 2023 CURCA Student Travel Grants, February 2023.

 Faculty Marshall.
-University of North Georgia Commencement.
+University of North Georgia - Fall 2022 Commencement and Commissioning.
 December 17, 2022.

 Faculty Announcer.
 Spanish Graduation.
 Gainesville Campus, University of North Georgia.
 December 2, 2022.